candicodeit/personal-goals/README.md

 - [ ] Plan for mother-in-law's birthday (week 42)
 - [ ] Plan to visit in-laws in NC (week 43)
 - [ ] Create clean-up schedule before father-in-law's visit (week 43)
-- [ ] Pick dates for vacation to NYC
+- [ ] Pick dates for vacation to Boston
 - [ ] Plan for Nov trip [tentative]

 _#world_
-- [ ] Initiate a random act of kindness/volunteer for the month
+- [x] Initiate a random act of kindness/volunteer for the month - Bought a book for a school library
 - [x] Volunteer for [Roc Solid Foundation](http://rocsolidfoundation.org/) - Golf Tournament (week 42)

 _#career_